Lloyds could talk to NBNK about sale of 632 branches

 "We remain in talks and we remain the preferred bidder.
 We continue to make progress," a spokeswoman for Co-op said.

-Lloyds shares were up 0.4 percent by 1330 GMT, underperforming a 1.8 percent rise by the European banking index .SX7P.
+Lloyds shares were up 0.4 percent by 1330 GMT, underperforming a 1.8 percent rise by the European banking index.

 (Editing by Hans-Juergen Peters)